hire-lab/hire-lab-rest-api/README.md

 * maria.ivanova@company.com : 123456

 #### Register
-Create a new user by sending a `POST` request to `/users/register` with properties `name`, `email` and `password`. **Only emails ending in `@company.com` will be registered successfully** .
+Create a new user by sending a `POST` request to `/users/register` with properties `name`, `email` and `password`.
 The service automatically creates returns an authorization token, that can be used for requests.

 #### Login
 Login by sending a `POST` request with `email` and `password` to `/users/login`.
 The service will respond with an object, containing a standard string token, that can be used for requests.